 4325.
 Advanced Techniques of Athletic Training (3).
-Prerequisite: ESS 3323.
-Administration of an athletic training program.
+Prerequisite: C or better in ESS 3323 and instructor consent.
 Includes the use of therapeutic modalities and the advanced care, prevention, and treatment of athletic injuries.

 4326.
 Practicum in Athletic Training (3).
-Prerequisite: ESS 3323, 4325, or departmental approval.
+Prerequisite: C or better in ESS 3323 and 4325 and departmental approval.
 Supervised clinical experience in athletic training.
 May be repeated once for credit.

 4327.
 Therapeutic Exercise and Modalities (3).
-Prerequisites: ESS 3323 and departmental approval.
+Prerequisites: C or better in ESS 3323 and departmental approval.
 Examines therapeutic modalities and rehabilitative techniques to reduce trauma and pain and to restore normal function following traumatic or overuse injury.

 4345.
 Assessment of Physical Performance (3).
 Methods of measurement and evaluation, including statistical applications, used in assessing fitness and motor skills.

 4355.
 Sporting Facilities and Event Management (3).
-Prerequisite: ESS 3358 or consent of instructor.
+Prerequisite: C or better in ESS 1302 or 3358; or instructor consent.
 Examination of principles, practices, and procedures of managing sporting events and sport related facilities.

 4356.
 Fundamentals of Sports Marketing (3).
+Prerequisite: C or better in ESS 1302 or 3358.
 Overview of the nature and theories of sport product marketing and the relationship between consumer behavior and marketing research.

 4358.
 Leadership and Management in Sport (3).
-Prerequisite: ESS 1302.
+Prerequisite: C or better in ESS 1302 or 3358.
 Fundamental concepts and theories for management in sport programs.
 (Writing Intensive)

 4363.
 Principles and Theories in Exercise Psychology (3).
-Prerequisite: ESS 3318.
-Psychological principles and theories related to exercise behavior in apparently healthy individuals and special populations.
+Prerequisite: C or better in ESS 3318.
+Psychological principles and theories regarding antecedents and consequences of exercise behaviors that can be applied to healthy individuals and clinical populations.
 (Writing Intensive)

 4372.
 Management in Exercise Science Programs (3).
-Prerequisite: ESS 1301.
+Prerequisite: C or better in ESS 1301.
 Applied knowledge and roles of exercise science professionals in a variety of settings, emphasizing development, management, and marketing of these facilities and programs.
+(Writing Intensive)